MATSim - GUI

 That will place receviers around all the buildings, at 4 meter high and 5 meters apart.

-WPS bloc.
+Now, we must use the Receivers_From_Activity_Random WPS bloc.
 The inputs are simple, you just have to specify the names of the previously created tables

 Name of created table:

-Name of the table containing the activities:
+ACTIVITY_RECEIVERSName of the table containing the activities:

-Name of the table containing the buildings:
+ACTIVITIESName of the table containing the buildings:

-Name of the table containing the receivers:
+BUILDINGSName of the table containing the receivers:

 RECEIVERS

-, in blue below) as well as the orignal matsim position (ORIGIN_GEOM
+You should end up with a ACTIVITY_RECEIVERS table containing the new location (THE_GEOM, in blue below) as well as the orignal matsim position (ORIGIN_GEOM, in red below).

 You can inspect the results to see where each activity is placed now.